ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 [@deroba2013a; @lee2011; @deroba2013; @lee2012; @piner2011; @crone2013a].
-Although the complexity of many studies requires a custom framework,
-We encourage authors
-to publish their simulation frameworks such as we have done here, and where possible, to develop their simulation frameworks in a generalized format that allows others to reproduce and build on them.
+Although the complexity of many studies requires a custom framework, we encourage authors to publish their simulation frameworks, as we have done here, and where possible, to develop their simulation frameworks in a generalized format that allows others build on.
 The initial release of `ss3sim` describes the basic structure used in recent studies [@johnson2013; @ono2013] and the current version of `ss3sim`